KEisenhart/Course3/CodeBookForCourseProject.md

     Range: [-1,1]
 32.Variable: fbodyaccmagstd

-    Definition: Fast Fourier Transform applied to Magntitude of STD of body accleration
+    Definition: Fast Fourier Transform applied to Magnitude of STD of body acceleration
     Range: [-1,1]
 33.Variable: fbodybodyaccjerkmagstd

-    Definition: Fast Fourier Transform applied to Magntitude of STD of body accleration with jerk movements
+    Definition: Fast Fourier Transform applied to Magnitude of STD of body acceleration with jerk movements
     Range: [-1,1]
 34.Variable: fbodybodygyromagstd

-    Definition: Fast Fourier Transform applied to Magntitude of STD of gyroscope
+    Definition: Fast Fourier Transform applied to Magnitude of STD of gyroscope
     Range: [-1,1]
 35.Variable: fbodybodygyrojerkmagstd

-    Definition: Fast Fourier Transform applied to Magntitude of STD of gyroscope with jerk movements
+    Definition: Fast Fourier Transform applied to Magnitude of STD of gyroscope with jerk movements
     Range: [-1,1]
 36.Variable: tbodyaccmeanx